sebdel/mra-tools/README.md

 # mra-tools

+# Installation
+*This tool is linux only at the moment*

 Install node, npm and clone this repo.
 Then, at the root of mra-tools, do:

 `npm install`

-To run it:
+# Usage
+To extract a rom, place its MRA and zip file in the same folder and do:

-`npm start test.mra`
+`npm start my.mra`

+If all goes well, the .rom file is created in the same folder and the program ends with the message:

+`md5 matches`

-To create fake ROM files from a MRA, use (linux only):
+Optionally, for testing purpose, you can generate fake zip files from a MRA, using:

-`npm start test.mra gen`
+`npm start my.mra gen`